Fourier-Mukai and autoduality for compactified Jacobians. I: Cohomology of restricted Poincar e bundles

 \begin{lemma} Let $V$ be a connected reduced projective scheme over an algebraically closed field $k$.
 Let $\L$ be a line bundle belonging to $ \Pic^o(V)$, i.e. the connected component of $\Pic(V)$ containing the identity.
-If $H^0(V, \L)\neq 0$ then $\L= \O_V$.

-\end{lemma} \begin{proof} Assume first that $V$ is irreducible.
-Let $s$ be a non-zero section of $\L$ and consider it as a map $\wt{s}:\O_V\to \L$.
-Since $V$ is irreducible and $s\not \equiv 0$, the map $\wt{s}$ is generically injective.
-This implies that the kernel of $\wt{s}$ is a torsion sheaf of $\O_V$, hence it is zero since $\O_V$ does not contain torsion sheaves.
-In other words, $\wt{s}$ realizes $\O_V$ as a subsheaf of $\L$.
-However, since $\L\in \Pic^o(V)$ by assumption, $\L$ and $\O_V$ are algebraically equivalent and therefore they have the same Hilbert polynomial with respect to any ample line bundle on $V$.
-This can only happen if $\wt{s}$ is an isomorphism, q.e.d.
+If $H^0(V, \L)\neq 0$ then $\L\cong \O_V$. \end{lemma} \begin{proof} Assume first that $V$ is irreducible.
+Then any non-zero section $s$ of $\L$ induces a generically injective map $\wt{s}:\O_V\to \L$ which is therefore injective since $\O_V$ does not contain torsion sheaves.
+Moreover, since $\L$ and $\O_V$ have the same Hilbert polynomial with respect to any ample line bundle on $V$ (being algebraically equivalent), $\wt{s}$ has trivial cokernel, hence it is an isomorphism.

-Let us now prove the general case.
-Let $V_1, \ldots, V_r$ be the irreducible components of $V$.
-Take a non-zero section $s\in H^0(V, L)$ and consider its zero set: